Anukriti204/Sales-Forcasting-Dashboard/README.md

 3. Sales Forcasting - Leverage historic data and apply time series analysis and generate sales forcast for next 15 days.
 4. Actionable Insights and Recommendations - End goal is to share valuable insights and actionable information that can drive strategic decision - making and support the supermarket's goal for growth, efficiency, and customer satisfaction.

+### Insights

+Payment Mode Distribution: An analysis revealed that 43% of transactions were conducted through Cash on Delivery (COD), 35% via online payment methods, and 22% using credit/debit cards.
+This information provides a strategic opportunity for the company to tailor offers according to popular payment preferences, potentially boosting sales.

+Regional Sales Contributions: Examining sales contributions by region, the west region emerged as the leading contributor, accounting for 33%, followed by contributions from the west, central, and south regions.
+This regional breakdown offers valuable insights for targeted marketing efforts and resource allocation.

+Sales by Segment: Notably, a significant portion of sales was made directly to consumers.
+Understanding the predominant sales channel can guide the company in refining marketing strategies and enhancing the customer experience.

+Monthly Performance Peaks: It was observed that the maximum sales occurred in December, while the highest profit margins were achieved in October and December.
+Recognizing these peak months allows the company to optimize inventory, marketing campaigns, and operational strategies to capitalize on favorable market conditions.